Why Dogs Circle Before They Lay Down?

 Breed and Personality Differences

-Some breeds display stronger pre-rest scanning behaviors.
+Some breeds display stronger pre-rest scanning behaviours.

 Herding breeds like the Border Collie tend to stay alert to their surroundings.
 Guardian breeds such as the German Shepherd may orient themselves toward doors or entry points.